-Becoming a business owner comes with a great reputation and lots of rewards in our society – you make rules, work for yourself, take home the profits only etc. As nice as that sounds, the challenges that come with being an entrepreneur (even right from the starting day of a business) are quite enormous.
-Often times, it is hard for an entrepreneur to prevail over all these challenges to become successful.
+Becoming a business owner comes with a great reputation and lots of rewards in our society; you make rules, work for yourself, take home all the profits, etc. As nice as that sounds however the challenges that comes with being an entrepreneur (even from the startup day of a business) are quite enormous.
+Often times it is difficult for an entrepreneur to overcome over all these challenges to become successful.

 A common and major problem that virtually all business owners encounter is the issue of financing.
 Business and finances are inseparable, as the latter plays a significant role in the smooth running of any business.
-Any great business idea requires the necessary financial support to bloom into a successful one.
-And as a business owner, there are several options available to you.
+Any great business idea requires the necessary financial support to blossom into a successful one.
+As a business owner there are several options available to you.

 - Business loan and

 To get financing for your business you need to decide whether you want to sell your business equity to investors or borrow money.
 Both works differently and it is very essential that you understand the pros and cons of choosing one over the other.
 To make the process simpler let us look at each of them.